-Summer is finally here (alongside the end of lockdown) and we’re absolutely buzzing about heading back out in the world, seeing our mates again over a couple of nice, cold pints.
-And to help us catch up as safely as possible, many of Manchester’s food and drink establishments are utilising their outdoor spaces and creating their very own pop-up terraces, perfect for lounging in the sun (when it makes an appearance!).
+Summer is finally here, and we’re absolutely buzzing about heading back out in the world, seeing our mates again over a couple of nice, cold pints.
+And to help us catch up in style, many of Manchester’s food and drink establishments are utilising their outdoor spaces and creating their very own pop-up terraces, perfect for lounging in the sun (when it makes an appearance!).
 Check out our ultimate guide to outdoor dining spots to try in Manchester this summer.

-Taking the pub vibes outdoors, the Bay Horse Tavern customers can now enjoy food and drinks on their brand new terrace, which Thomas Street has been pedestrianised just in time for.
+Taking the pub vibes outdoors, the Bay Horse Tavern customers can enjoy food and drinks on their outdoor terrace, which Thomas Street has been pedestrianised just in time for.
 Sit under one of their giant parasols, or enjoy the open air and sunshine.
 Bay Horse Tavern, 35-37 Thomas St, M4 1NA.

 The perfect spot for cocktails and small plates, The Alchemist is a great summer spot – with outdoor seating areas at both their Manchester venues.
 The outdoor seating is usually in high demand, so we’d advise getting there early if you want to sit out front.
 The Alchemist, 1 New York St, M1 4HD | 3 Hardman St, M3 3HF.